Get the Recipe

-The most quotable source on the history and construction of an authentic Caesar salad comes from From Julia Child's Kitchen, published in 1975.
-In the book, she recounts a childhood expedition to Tijuana in 1925, the supposed birthplace of the salad, which was created the year before by Caesar Cardini, a San Diego restaurateur who made the trip south of the border to avoid prohibition-era laws.
-Yes, the United States' most famous addition to the salad repertoire actually comes from Mexico.
+The most quotable source on the history and construction of an authentic Caesar salad comes from From Julia Child's Kitchen>, published in 1975.
+In the book, she recounts a childhood expedition to Tijuana in 1925, the supposed birthplace of the salad, which was created the year before by Caesar Cardini, a San Diego restaurateur who made the trip south of the border to avoid Prohibition-era laws.
+Yes, the United States' most famous addition to the salad canon actually comes from Mexico.

 Caesar's daughter Rosa, who Julia interviewed decades after the fact, claims that the salad was created when an unexpectedly busy Fourth of July weekend in 1924 ended with Caesar being forced to make do with only the romaine lettuce, eggs, and condiments he had on hand, tossing the salad tableside to add a bit of cheffy flair.

 I do wonder what the restaurant was doing with more romaine than anything else.
 But if traumatic childhood experiences followed by cathartic turns to crime-fighting are the hallmarks of every superhero origin, then unexpected late night restaurant guests, oddly stocked pantries, and wildly innovative chef-restaurateurs are the hallmarks of a good food origin story.
 Both are probably equally mythical.